 Big and little adventurers alike can climb, clamber and swing through the air in our thrilling aerial ropes course, ZooRopia.
 Travel through the treetops alongside the gibbons and gorillas, tackling 17 gravity-defying challenges before flying down the zip wire to finish.
 Will ZooRopia make a monkey out of you?
 (Check website for opening, restrictions and charges.)

 With over 100,000 beautiful, rare and extraordinary plants from across the world, our botanical gardens are well worth a visit in their own right.
 Stroll along pathways winding through vibrant displays, with lots to enjoy all year round as the seasons change.
 Bristol Zoo was also recognised by VisitEngland with a ‘Best-Told Story’ Award.

 Make a direct contribution to our conservation work.
-Our memberships are jam-packed with amazing features including FREE entry all year round, buy annual membership and visit as many times as you like!
+Our memberships are jam-packed with amazing features including FREE entry all year round, 10% discount on food, drink and shop purchases and much more!
 Want to try before you buy?
 Upgrade to membership on the day you visit us, or within seven days, and we’ll refund the cost of your entrance fee (just hold on to your receipt, see our website for T&Cs).